hed-standard/hed-specification/docs/source/03_HED_formats.md

 ````

-While HED definitions are allowed anywhere,
+HED definitions are required to be separated into
-the recommended style is to separate them into dummy categorical sidecar entries for readability.
+dummy sidecar column entries.
+They may not appear in sidecar entries containing tags other than definitions.

 The sidecar does not have to provide a HED-relevant entry for every event file column.
 Columns with no corresponding sidecar entry are skipped during assembly of the HED annotation